 Checking on how we are going

 HRH undertakes internal and external reviews to evaluate the effectiveness of our systems and processes.
 Like all other health services, we closely monitor our performance on a wide range of quality and safety indicators, such as the number of clinical incidents that occur in our service (for example falls, pressure injury or medication errors).
-By doing this we ensure actions are taken to prevent/minimise further recurrence of adverse events and incidents that can cause harm.
+By doing this we ensure actions are taken to prevent and minimise the risk of further recurrence of adverse events and incidents that can cause harm.

 Risk Management